 In Hiles’ words: “I have always had a deep abiding respect for Kentucky racing and the KHBPA.
 My objective is to refocus our attention in certain areas to make our organization, once again, the model other horsemen’s organizations emulate.
 In the past several years, we have observed a major transition in the business of racing.
 While simulcasting and ADW’s continue to expand, on-track attendance and handle continues to diminish.
 It is incumbent on horsemen to take an active role in assuring that we receive our fair share of wagering revenues.
 In addition, I will continue to strive that owners, the lifeblood of racing, are treated with the respect they so richly deserve.”

 Frank Jones, a stalwart in Kentucky racing for since 1969 as an owner and breeder, is a prominent Louisville businessman who as president and CEO has built Recreonics Inc. into the national leader in commercial aquatics distribution.
-He has been a director and vice president of the Kentucky HBPA for three decades, using his business acumen to the benefit of horsemen as chair of the finance committee, contract negotiator, legislative liaison, backside committee and secretary of the Kentucky Racing Health and Welfare Fund.
-Jones campaigns the promising Tiz Mischief, who lost a photo finish for Churchill Downs’ Grade 2 Kentucky Jockey Club, a points race for the 2018 Kentucky Derby.
+He has been a director and vice president of the Kentucky HBPA for more than three decades, using his business acumen to the benefit of horsemen as chair of the finance committee, contract negotiator, legislative liaison, backside committee and secretary of the Kentucky Racing Health and Welfare Fund.
+Jones was appointed by Gov. Andy Beshear to the Kentucky Horse Racing Commission in Jan.
+2020, serving his second tenure as vice chairman after two earlier terms on the KHRC under different administrations.

 Jones, whose longtime trainer is Kentucky HBPA vice president Dale Romans, won the 2009 Breeders’ Cup Juvenile Fillies Turf with his homebred Tapitsfly, who went on to win two Grade 1 races as a 5-year-old before being sold that fall for $1.85 million.
-He campaigns in partnership 2016 Preakness runner-up Cherry Wine and Grade 3 winner Sweeping Paddy.
-Jones is a Louisville native, Western Kentucky University graduate and Air Force veteran.
-He served two terms on the Kentucky Horse Racing Commission, including as vice chair, and is a past president of Kentucky Thoroughbred Owners Inc.
+He has campaigned in partnership 2016 Preakness runner-up Cherry Wine and Grade 3 winner Sweeping Paddy.
+Jones is a Louisville native, attended Western Kentucky University and an Air Force veteran.
+He also is a past president of the Louisville-based Kentucky Thoroughbred Owners Inc.

-Dale Romans — a lifelong resident of Louisville’s South End who started coming to Churchill Downs’ backside as a kid with his father, the late owner-trainer Jerry Romans— became the iconic track’s all-time win leader during the 2017 fall meet, taking the title from his idol, Hall of Famer Bill Mott.
+Dale Romans — a lifelong resident of Louisville’s South End who started coming to Churchill Downs’ backside as a kid with his father (the late owner-trainer Jerry Romans) became the iconic track’s all-time win leader during the 2017 fall meet.
+At that time, he took the title from his idol, Hall of Famer Bill Mott.
 Romans was voted the 2012 Eclipse Award winner as North America’s outstanding trainer.
 He has won the 2011 Preakness with Shackleford and Breeders’ Cup races with Tapitsfly (2009, for long-time owner and fellow Kentucky HBPA vice president Frank Jones Jr.), Court Vision (2011) and Little Mike (2012), and the Romans-trained Keen Ice became the only horse to defeat Triple Crown winner American Pharoah in 2015.

 He keeps Churchill Downs as his main base, with a division at Saratoga in the summer and relocating to Gulfstream Park in the winter.
-He also owns a training center Oldham County, a breeding farm in Central Kentucky and operates a sales agency while training about 150 horses and employment totaling around 100.
+He currently owns a training center Oldham County, a breeding farm in Central Kentucky and operates a sales agency while training about 150 horses, employing approximately 100 people.
 Romans is a member of the Churchill Downs and Gulfstream Park racing committees.

 Mark Bacon was born and raised in Louisville, growing up around horses and continuing his passion in the Thoroughbred industry as an owner and breeder.
 He’s best known for campaigning in partnership with Dana Wells the 12-time winner and $1.95 million-earner Silver Max, whose seven graded stakes included the upset two-time Horse of the Year Wise Dan in Keeneland’s Grade 1 Shadwell Turf Mile.
 Silver Max, a $20,000 yearling, was trained by Kentucky HBPA vice president Dale Romans, who has been friends with Bacon since before they were in high school, fellow kids hanging around the track.
 Bacon, a University of Louisville graduate, has worked for Brown-Forman Corporation for more than a quarter-century and currently is Senior Vice President, Managing Director for Woodford Reserve.